graphile/graphile.github.io/src/pages/support/index.md

 ### Could you just add this one feature...?

-Sure, [get in
-touch](mailto:benjie@graphile.org?subject=Graphile%20Custom%20Work%20or%20Support)
-and I'll try and estimate the cost of implementing the feature!
+Sure.
+Get in touch at <a href="mailto:info@graphile.org?subject=Graphile%20Custom%20Work%20or%20Support">info@graphile.org</a> and we'll estimate the cost of implementing the feature!

 </div>
 </div>